fables-tales/nemesis/spec.md

 an authorization problem (the user authenticated successfully but is not permitted to interact with the resource)

-There are three user roles in nemesis:
+There are the following user roles in nemesis:

 * team-leader
 * blueshirt
 * student
+* blueshirt-extra

 The term "can administrate" in this document is used to determine whether or not a user is capable of administrating another user.
 The conditions for this